toolleeo/cli-apps/README.md

 * [SpicyPass](https://github.com/JFreegman/SpicyPass) - A light-weight password manager with a focus on simplicity and security.
 * [titan](https://www.byteptr.com/titan/) - Password management belongs to the command line, deep into the Unix heartland, the shell.
 Titan is written in C and is available under the MIT license.

+## <a name="monitor-top"></a>Process viewers and monitoring (alternatives to top)

+Programs to list and monitor currently running processes; alternatives to the `top` command.

+* [atop](https://www.atoptool.nl/index.php) - Atop is TUI performance monitor for Linux; it reports the activity of all processes (even if processes have finished during the interval), daily logging of system and process activity for long-term analysis, overloaded system resources, etc.
+* [bashtop](https://github.com/aristocratos/bashtop) - Resource monitor that shows usage and stats for processor, memory, disks, network and processes.
+* [bpytop](https://github.com/aristocratos/bpytop) - Linux/OSX/FreeBSD resource monitor with a nice interface.
+* [Btop++](https://github.com/aristocratos/btop) - Resource monitor that shows usage and stats for processor, memory, disks, network and processes.
+C++ version and continuation of [bashtop](https://github.com/aristocratos/bashtop) and [bpytop](https://github.com/aristocratos/bpytop).
+* [gtop](https://github.com/aksakalli/gtop) - System monitoring dashboard for terminal written in Node.js.
+* [htop](http://hisham.hm/htop/) - An interactive process viewer for Unix; improves the UI of `top`, by adding real-time meters and colors.
+* [iotop](http://guichaz.free.fr/iotop/) - "A Python program with a top like UI used to show of behalf of which process is the I/O going on".
+* [nmon](https://nmon.sourceforge.io/pmwiki.php) - Nigel's performance Monitor for Linux.
+* [nvitop](https://github.com/XuehaiPan/nvitop) - An interactive NVIDIA-GPU process viewer and beyond, the one-stop solution for GPU process management.
+* [PCtrl](https://github.com/MohamedSherifNoureldin/PCtrl) - Robust, featureful, easy-to-use and powerful process manager.
+* [procs](https://github.com/dalance/procs) - A modern replacement for ps written in Rust.
+* [tiptop](https://github.com/nschloe/tiptop) - A command-line system monitoring tool in the spirit of top, written in Python.
+It displays various interesting system stats and graphs them.
+Works on all operating systems.
+* [top](https://gitlab.com/procps-ng/procps) - The classical Unix utility that provides a rolling display of top cpu using processes.
+* [ttop](https://github.com/inv2004/ttop) - top-like system monitoring tool with TUI, historical data service and triggers.
+* [TTV](https://github.com/caio-ishikawa/term-task-viewer) - terminal-task-viewer: a lightweight terminal tool to manage processes in Unix machines.
+* [vtop](https://github.com/MrRio/vtop) - Alternative to top with several additional stats.
+* [ytop](https://github.com/cjbassi/ytop) - TUI system monitor written in Rust.

 ## <a name="productivity"></a>Productivity

 A set of tools for improving own productivity that do not deserve (at the moment) a specific category.